×

 We asked people if there is a lot of crime.
 They answered:

 "Tijuana has a reputation for being a dangerous city.
 Gang violence is common, and drug-related crimes, such as organized crime, smuggling, and trafficking, occur in the area.
 There have been reports of violence against tourists, as well as kidnappings and assaults.
-The Mexican government has recently stepped up efforts to combat crime in the city, but the level of crime remains concerning for many residents and visitors," said one expat in Tijuana.
+The Mexican government has recently stepped up efforts to combat crime in the city, but the level of crime remains concerning for many residents and visitors," remarked one expat who made the move to Tijuana.

 Is there a lot of diversity?
 Are people in Tijuana accepting of differences?

 "Yes, Tijuana has a culturally diverse population.
 People from all around Mexico, Central and South America, and many other countries around the world call Tijuana home.
 As such, there is a high degree of intercultural visibility, acceptance, and respect for the many different ethnic, racial and national backgrounds that inhabit the city.
-Tijuana is generally a tolerant and open-minded community, so those from different backgrounds should not feel unwelcome or out of place," wrote one member in Tijuana.
+Tijuana is generally a tolerant and open-minded community, so those from different backgrounds should not feel unwelcome or out of place," explained one expat living in Tijuana, Mexico.

 Welcome Home MexicoWelcome Home Mexico